What to expect from this recipe

 pouring chocolate into silicone moulds.Pin

-Method 2: Using cacao nibs
+Method 2: Using Cacao Nibs

 In this method, the main difference is you'll be using cacao nibs and making your own cacao paste.
 This extra step will involve roasting the cacao nibs until they're toasted and smelling fragrant and then blending them into a paste.